HacMan137/BackSite/README.md

 - Timeline feeds
 - User session cleanup

-BackSite is designed to be used behind an NGINX proxy which may also service a web UI to interact with the application.
+BackSite is designed to be used behind a reverse proxy which may also service a web UI to interact with the application.

 ## Support